About Mythos & Ink

 Favourite Books: Howl’s Moving Castle by Diana Wynne Jones, Sabriel by Garth Nix, Murderbot by Martha Wells, Shannara by Terry Brooks, The Priory of the Orange Tree by Samantha Shannon, The Lunar Chronicles by Marissa Meyer, The Hobbit by J.R.R.
 Tolkien

-  Kyle has over ten years of experience in marketing and has been the program director and morning show host for two successful radio stations.
+Kyle (he/him) has over ten years of experience in marketing and has been the program director and morning show host for two successful radio stations.
 He loves giving authors the individual attention they deserve and is passionate about working with science fiction and fantasy projects.

 Kyle is a jungle main, a Ravenclaw, and the Wayfarer’s Guide to Worldbuilding podcast host!
 He’s a husband, a father of two humans, and a guardian of two furry companions.
 And he’s someone who loves seeing others reach their full creative potential.

 Favourite Books: The Hitchhiker’s Guide to the Galaxy by Douglas Adams, Ender’s Game by Orson Scott Card, The Unhandsome Prince by John Moore, The Watchmen by Alan Moore, Dave Gibbons, and John Higgins, Tigana by Guy Gavriel Kay, The Horse and His Boy by C.S.
 Lewis